iozsaygi/iozsaygi.github.io/_posts/2024-06-26-implementing-quadtree-data-structure-in-Unity.md

 Oh, by the way, if you ever wonder about the game I am talking about, It was [Underlands](https://ldjam.com/events/ludum-dare/47/underlands), a game that initially aimed to have thousands of entities handle each frame but ended up being a classic 2D top-down shooter.

 ### What is a quadtree?
+Quadtrees are tree data structures where each node of tree exactly has four children.
+Each node of a quadtree is called a **quadrant**, and each quadrant has its own bounds (spatial area) and capacity for those bounds.
+If data inside the quadrant's bounds exceeds its capacity, the quadrant will be divided into four different quadrants.

+Assuming we are working on a 2D top-down environment, quadrants will have names as **north west**, **north east**, **south west**, and **south east**.
+Each representing different bounds inside a big quadrant.

+They are really useful when we want to execute operations that highly depend on positional or spatial data. especially when we have large amounts of data to consider.